Skip to main content

 Remote video URL

-The Cree Health Board is developing an education program to train Eeyou/Eenou’ch midwives.
+The Cree Health Board has an education program to train Eeyou/Eenou midwives.

-The training will be consistent with the standards of university programs in the South but adapted for a remote, Northern and Eeyou/Eenou’ch setting.
-The first cohort will likely start in spring, 2023.
+The training is consistent with the standards of university programs in the South but adapted for a remote, Northern and Eeyou/Eenou setting.
+The first cohort will start in July 2024.
+Four trainees were selected to start, with others put on a waiting list.
+As soon as a trainee leaves the program, or there are more births on territory, or the program expands to other poles, the program will start more trainees.

 This program is: